digitalbricklayer/techteapotcom/src/content/posts/openxtras-5th-birthday-today.md

 Today is the 5th anniversary of the incorporation of OPENXTRA Limited.
 Our likkle baby finally had a legal life of its own.

-To celebrate we're treating everybody to a trip to see the <a href="http://www.wyplayhouse.com/events/event_details.asp?event_ID=600">Sweeney Todd</a> musical at the <a href="http://www.wyplayhouse.com/">West Yorkshire Playhouse</a>.
+To celebrate we're treating everybody to a trip to see the [Sweeney Todd](http://www.wyplayhouse.com/events/event_details.asp?event_ID=600) musical at the [West Yorkshire Playhouse](http://www.wyplayhouse.com/).
 Should keep everybody in-line when it comes to pay rise time.
 Maybe we'll get into the pie business. :smile: